 Your guide will also take you to see the smaller palaces of the Grand and Petit Trianons as well as Marie-Antoinette's Hameau, her rustic village, and her farm.
 Meanwhile, your guide will share lots of information about the incredible places you're seeing as well as the colorful French kings and queens who once lived there.

 Finally, you'll visit the Palace of Versailles with the skip-the-line entry ticket included as part of your tour.
 This portion of the trip is on your own, so you can use the included audio guide and explore the Hall of Mirrors and other opulent rooms at your own pace before heading back to Paris on the train.

 8. Paris: Versailles Sunset Bike Tour with Fireworks Show (& After-Hours Palace Entrance!)

-The Paris: Versailles Sunset Bike Tour with Fireworks Show gives you three phenomenal experiences:
+The seasonal (late spring through early fall) Paris: Versailles Sunset Bike Tour with Fireworks Show gives you three phenomenal experiences:

 1. The spectacular evening Fountains Show in Versailles' Royal Gardens

 2. Exclusive after-hours admission to the Palace where you'll see costumed performers and musicians as they sing, dance, and play musical instruments as you explore the Royal Chambers and other famous rooms without encountering crowds of other visitors.

 3. An unforgettable fireworks display over the Grand Canal.